DefGuard/docs/features/firewall/README.md

 {% hint style="warning" %}
 **Availability**

-This feature requires a Business or Enterprise plan.
+This feature is available in Business and Enterprise plans.
 See the [pricing page](https://defguard.net/pricing/) for details.
 {% endhint %}

 {% hint style="warning" %}